-A shareholders’ agreement can rectify this and provide for a veto for each member, to be used only when important changes are being proposed, such as changing the main direction of the company or the Articles.
-This veto can ensure all members are treated fairly and have a say in key decisions.
+An appropriate agreement can rectify this and provide for a veto for each member.
+A member would only use the veto when the company was considering important changes.
+For example this might include changing the main direction of the company or the Articles.
+This veto would ensure the fair treatment of all members.
+They would each have a say in key decisions.

 Disagreements on business matters will almost inevitably occur at some point throughout the company’s existence.
-A shareholders’ agreements will put in place a mechanism to help resolve disputes, which otherwise could severely hinder the progress of the business.
+A good agreement will put in place a mechanism to help resolve disputes.
+Disputes could otherwise severely hinder the progress of the business.

-For example this might mean bringing an independent third party in to mediate or even force a settlement of a dispute.
+For example this might mean bringing an independent third party in to mediate.
+You might even have someone independent force a settlement of a dispute.
 Again this is an important protection for all shareholders, that is lacking with just having the standard Articles in place.

 When selling a company to a third party, 100% of the shares must be sold.
-Without a shareholders agreement, a minority shareholder could refuse to sell their shares and therefore prevent a company sale or hold the majority to ransom until they agree to pay a much larger share of the overall company value to the minority shareholder.
-To avoid this risk, a majority shareholder will want to have a mechanism in place through the shareholders’ agreement to enable him or her to force the minority shareholder to sell up when the time and price is right, thus avoiding any risk of being held to ransom.
-Such a shareholders agreement should be put in place before shares are issued to minority shareholders.
+Without a proper agreement, a minority shareholder could refuse to sell their shares and therefore prevent a company sale or hold the majority to ransom until they agree to pay a much larger share of the overall company value to the minority shareholder.
+To avoid this risk, a majority shareholder will want to have a mechanism in place through the shareholders agreement to enable him or her to force the minority shareholder to sell up when the time and price is right.
+They thus avoid any risk of being held to ransom.
+You should put such an agreement in place before you issue shares to minority shareholders.

 5. Further Benefits